 Another vegan-friendly Dutch supermarket chain is Jumbo.
 They carry a large range of plant-based dairy and many of their store brand meat analogues are labeled vegan.
 They also stock Sofine and Vegetarische Slager (vegetarian butcher) meats.
 The latter are not all vegan.
 Vegan meat alternatives are usually labeled as such.
 Most of Jumbo’s Goudeerlijk bread is vegan.
-Some Jumbo supermarkets now stock a variety of vegan cheeses and dressings by Violife, Bedda and Follow Your Heart.
+Many Jumbo supermarkets now stock a variety of vegan cheeses and dressings by Violife, Bedda and Follow Your Heart.

 Health food stores

 Most largish towns will have at least one and often multiple health food stores (Dutch: natuurwinkel).
-Some are independent businesses, but many are part of chains like Ekoplaza, Estafette, De Tuinen and De Natuurwinkel.
-Their vegan-friendliness varies, but many can supply you with nutritional yeast (edelgist), tvp (sojabrokken), vegan cheese (often Tofutti or Cheezly) and bulk bags of nuts, seeds, legumes and grains.
+Some are independent businesses, but many are part of chains like Ekoplaza, Estafette and De Natuurwinkel.
+Their vegan-friendliness varies, but many can supply you with nutritional yeast (edelgist), tvp (sojabrokken), vegan cheese and bulk bags of nuts, seeds, legumes and grains.
 We have Holland & Barret stores which are very convenient for things like nutritional yeast and supplements, but they do not have a fridge with vegan products like they have in the UK.